developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 -----
 ### Predefined Responses

 Predefined responses appear in a list for easy selection, improving the speed and accuracy of responses when using Enterprise Keyboard.

-##### This feature requires EKB 3.4 or later.
+Any key can contain a list of predefined responses that pops up when that key is pressed.
+Tapping on an item from the list enters that response into the focused field as if it had been typed in manually.

 **Example Responses**:
 * "I'm in a meeting...please call back later"